FranciscoKnebel/nginx-reverseproxy/README.md

 The proxy listens on port 80 and, depending on the domain provided, redirects the user to a specific port, where one Node app is listening.

+This implementation mantains apps independent between themselves, making it so one's bad behaviour won't influence the other.
+Apps can also be paused, restarted or updated in an independent form.
+Changes to the proxy server won't affect an app's behavior, as the app will still stay online even if the server is not.

 ### Usage
 * Install `nginx` on your server (examples using apt):